AI in the enterprise

 Another limitation is that most foundation models require user inputs to train.
 The process of training the model on information relevant to your company might mean sharing sensitive data.
 If the organizations who provide the foundation models store your proprietary data, that poses a significant risk to your privacy and security.

 Writer provides the highest levels of security and privacy protection, so you can rest assured that your data is safe as we fine-tune our models to write in your company voice.
-Writer complies with SOC 2 Type II, PCI-DSS, HIPAA, GDPR, and Privacy Shield.
+Writer adheres to SOC 2 Type II, PCI, HIPAA, GDPR, and CCPA.

 Black box decision making